-What Can a Handyman Do in West Hartford, Connecticut?
+What Can a Handyman Do Without a License in West Hartford, Connecticut?

 In West Hartford (Hartford County), most “handyman” work is legal without a state-issued general contractor license, but Connecticut DOES require state registration for anyone who performs (or offers to perform) “home improvement” work on residential property—unless a narrow exemption applies.
 Separate state trade licenses are required for regulated trades (electrical, plumbing, HVAC, gas/propane, etc.), and West Hartford building permits are still required for many projects even if you’re exempt from state contractor registration.